coderefinery/DEPRECATED-software-licensing/talk.md

 - Consider compatibility "up" and "down"
 - Take an [OSI](https://opensource.org/licenses)-approved license: makes it easier to evaluate [compatibility](https://en.wikipedia.org/wiki/License_compatibility)
-- Do not use custom licenses: compatibility not clear
+- Do not use custom licenses for open source: compatibility not clear

 ### Permissive (I don't care; you can use my code even in commercial code)